-We now consider the most memory-intensive benchmark, i.e. RoI, available for the APEX accelerator.
-With RoI, we perform the combined analysis for a task that runs in intermittent phases on the CPU and the APEX.
-The profile of CPU and APEX activity in DRAM is depicted in Figure 11.
+To better contextualize the behavior of the RoI benchmark, the full profile of CPU and APEX activity in DRAM when RoI is executed is depicted in Figure 12.
 The figure was obtained by acquiring three profiles of RoI, in each profile, we filter traffic by the AXI-ID either APEX, the CPU, or the Display Control Unit (DCU).
 More details about the DCU are provided in the next section.

 We first perform prediction of the runtime of the benchmark when no QoS-based regulation is enforced on transactions from the APEX block, while the CPU activity of the benchmark is regulated at different levels considered thus far.
-The results for this experiment are reported in the left plot of Figure 9.
+The results of this experiment are reported in the left plot of Figure 13.
 Once again, we observed that the predictions remain very close to the maximum measured runtimes, with 10.58% max over-prediction at the lowest budget and 4.15% on average across all the considered budget values.

 We then studied our prediction on the same benchmark but when only the APEX is regulated using QoS, while the CPU is not throttled.
-The results for the QoS values considered in Table I are reported in the right sub-plot in Figure 9.
+The results for the QoS values considered in Table 1 are reported in the right sub-plot in Figure 13.
 Once again, with E-WarP we are able to predict with good accuracy the total execution time of the benchmark.
-The maximum overprediction was 8.82%, while the average sat at 3.62%.
+The maximum over-prediction was 8.82%, while the average sat at 3.62%.

-Next, we evaluate the accuracy of E-WarP predictions over all the possible pairs of QoS values and MemGuard budgets in Table II.
-We visualize the results in terms of over-prediction as a heat-map in Figure 10, where CPU regulation levels and APEX regulation levels are varied on the x- and y-axis, respectively.
+Next, we evaluate the accuracy of E-WarP predictions over all the possible pairs of QoS values and MemGuard budgets in Table 2.
+We visualize the results in terms of over-prediction as a heat-map in Figure 14, where CPU regulation levels and APEX regulation levels are varied on the x- and y-axis, respectively.
 As expected, highest levels of throttling for both CPU and APEX lead to the largest over-estimations - around 14%, bottom-left corner.
 Conversely, over-estimation is below 2% for high QoS and budget values (top-right corner).